- 1 INTRODUCTION:

 Secondary sources of data:

-In the secondary sources of data is used.
+The secondary sources of data are used.
 (Internet, magazine, books, journals)

 DETAIL REPORT OF PROJECT :

-A credit card is a card or mechanism which enables the cardholder to purchase goods, travels and dine in a hotel without making immediate payments.
+A credit card is a card or mechanism which enables the cardholder to purchase goods, travels, and dine in a hotel without making immediate payments.
 The holders can use the cards to get credit from banks up to 45days.
 The credit card relieves the consumers from the botheration of carrying cash and ensures safety.
 It is a convenience of extended credit without formality.
-This credit card is a passport to, “safety, convenience, prestige, and credit.
+This credit card is a passport to “safety, accessibility, prestige, and confidence.

-The benefits of credit card can be grouped as follows:
+The benefits of a credit card can be grouped as follows:

-- A credit card is an integral part of banks major services these days.
+- A credit card is an integral part of banks’ primary services these days.
 The credit card provides the following advantages to the bank.
-The system provides an opportunity to the bank to attract new potential customers.
+The system offers an opportunity for the bank to attract new potential customers.

-- To get new customers the bank has to employee special trained staff.
-This gives the bank an opportunity to find the latent talent from among existing staff that would have been otherwise wasted.
+- To get new customers, the central bank has to employee special trained staff.
+This allows the bank to find the latent talent from among existing staff that would have been otherwise wasted.

-- The most important function of a credit card, however, is simply to yield a direct profit for the bank.
-There is a scope and a potential for a better profitability out of income/ commission earned from the traders turn over.
+- The essential function of a credit card, however, is to yield a direct profit for the bank.
+There is a scope, and a potential for better profitability out of income/ commission earned from the trader’s turn over.

-- This also provides additional customer services to the existing clients.
-It enhances the customer satisfaction.
+- This also provides additional customer services to existing clients.
+It enhances customer satisfaction.

-- Better network of cardholders and increased use of cards means higher popularity and image of the bank
+- The better network of cardholders and increased use of cards means higher popularity and image of the bank

-- Savings of expense on cash holdings, i.e. stationery, printing, and manpower to handle clearing transactions while considerably is reduced.
+- Savings of expense on cash holdings, i.e., stationery, printing, and workforce to handle clearing transactions while considerably is reduced.

 - He can purchase goods and services at a large number of outlets without cash or cheque.
 The card is useful in an emergency and can save embarrassment.

 - The risk factor for carrying and storing cash is avoided.
-It is convenient for him to carry a credit card and he has trouble-free travel and may purchase without carrying cash or cheque.
+It is convenient for him to take a credit card, and he has trouble-free travel and may purchase without sending cash or cheque.

 - Months purchases can be settled with a single remittance, thus, tending to reduce bank and handling charges.

-- The cardholder has the period of free credit usually between 30-50 days of purchase.
+- The cardholder has a period of free credit, usually between 30-50 days of purchase.

 - Cash can usually be obtained with the card, either on card account or by using it as identification when encasings a cheque at the bank.

-- The credit card saves trouble and paperwork to the traveling businessman.
+- The credit card saves trouble and paperwork for the traveling businessman.

-The principal benefits offer credit card to the retailer is:-
+The principal benefits offer a credit card to the retailer is:

 - This will carry prestigious weight to the outlets.

-- Increases in a sale because of increased purchasing power of the cardholder due to unbilled credit available to the cardholder.
+- Increases in a sale because of the increased purchasing power of the cardholder due to unbilled credit available to the holder.

-- The retailers gain from the impulse buying and trading up to the tendency to buy the bigger or better article.
+- The retailers gain from impulse buying and trading up to the tendency to buy a bigger or better article.

-- Credit card ensures timely and certainly of payments.
+- A credit card ensures timely and indeed of payments.

 - Suppliers/ sellers no longer have to send reminders of outstanding debts.